 Just because all things are possible with God does not mean God will do whatever we want.
 He calls us to pray for His will to be done (Matthew 6:10).
 In John 15:5 Jesus also taught that apart from Him we can do nothing.
 Putting these teachings of Jesus together we see that all things are possible with God, yet not everything is God's will.

 That said, we dare not underestimate the amazing power God can accomplish in and through our lives.
 God can heal, forgive sin, and radically change us to do much for His name.
-The apostle Paul, for example, began as Saul.
+The apostle Paul, for example, began as a vehement persecutor of the church (Acts 8:1–3; 9:1–2).
 At the beginning of the church's history, Paul approved of the murder of the first Christian martyr and was a leader in arresting people who taught Jesus was the Messiah.
 However, Jesus changed this Christian persecutor into a persecuted Christian.
 Paul would go on to start numerous churches and help extend Christianity across the Roman Empire.